Dolores del Río: 1930–1936: Transition to sound films

 In 1930, del Río met Cedric Gibbons, an art director at Metro-Goldwyn-Mayer and one of the most influential men in Hollywood, at a party at Hearst Castle.
-The couple began a romance and finally married on August 6, 1930.
+The couple began a romance and married on August 6, 1930.
 Shortly after her marriage, del Río fell seriously ill with a severe kidney infection.
 The doctors recommended long bed rest.
-This causes the end of her contract with United Artists.
-When she regained her health, she was hired exclusively by RKO Pictures.
+This caused the end of her contract with United Artists because the studio considered that if actresses were inactive they were not profitable.
+When she regained her health, she was hired exclusively by the producer David O. Selznick as an exclusive star of RKO Pictures.
 Her first film with the studio was Girl of the Rio released in 1931, and directed by Herbert Brenon.

-Producer David O. Selznick called the filmmaker King Vidor and said: "I want del Río and Joel McCrea in a love story in the South Seas.
-I didn't have much of a story for the film, but be sure that it ends with the young beauty jumping into a volcano."
-Bird of Paradise (1932) was shot in Hawaii and del Río became a beautiful native.
+In 1932, Selznick entrusted filmmaker King Vidor with a new and ambitious project.
+Selznick told Vidor: "I want del Río and Joel McCrea in a love story in the South Seas.
+I didn't have much of a story for the film, but be sure that it ends with del Río jumping into a volcano."
+The film Bird of Paradise (1932) was shot in Hawaii and del Río became a beautiful Polynesian native.
 The film premiered on 13 September 1932 in New York, earning rave reviews.
 Bird of Paradise became somewhat controversial due to del Rio's daring costumes, as well as a revealing swimming scene.
 This film was made before the Production Code was strictly enforced.

-As RKO got the result they expected, they quickly decided to have del Rio do another film, a musical comedy directed by Thornton Freeland: Flying Down to Rio of 1933.
+As RKO got the result they expected, in 1933 they quickly decided to have del Rio do another film, a musical comedy directed by Thornton Freeland: Flying Down to Rio.
 In the film, Fred Astaire and Ginger Rogers first appeared as dance partners.
 It featured del Río opposite Fred Astaire in an intricate dance number called Orchids in the Moonlight.
 In this film, del Rio became the first major actress to wear a two-piece women's bathing suit on-screen.
 But after the premiere, RKO were worried about their economic problems and decided not to renew del Río's contract.